lidickson1/Alchemy2/resources/docs.md

 }
 ```

-This variation is used to display an animation for the element's texture.
+Since animations are already supported in other variations, this variation should only be used when the functionality of other variations are not needed.

 `textures` is an array of strings, which are the file names of the frames of the animation.
 The order they are listed in will be the order displayed in the animation.
 The files must be in the same folder as the element's default texture (you can learn more about textures here).